Feedstock Production: Growing the Right Crops

 Matthew Hudson: Deputy Theme Leader

 Hudson, a Professor of Crop Sciences at the University of Illinois at Urbana-Champaign, uses supercomputing and DNA sequencing to solve problems in plant, animal, and human genetics.
-His current research uses computational biology, bioinformatics, high-performance computing, genome sequencing and molecular biology to study how crops are bred and on ways to treat and prevent plant, animal, and human diseases.
-He is particularly interested in the genetics of crop traits and the genetic and molecular interactions of crops with pathogens, pests, and other organisms.
-He received his Ph.D. in Biology in 1998 from the University of Leicester.
+He employs computational biology, bioinformatics, genome sequencing, and molecular biology to study crop breeding as well as ways to treat and prevent diseases.
+He is interested in the genetics of crop traits and the genetic and molecular interactions of crops with pathogens, pests, and other organisms.
+He got his Ph.D. in Biology in 1998 from the University of Leicester.

 The Research Team